Lenses for the Olympus E-System Cameras

 • MFD is the minimum focus distance in meters.

-• EC shows the compatibility with the EC-14 teleconverter (see below): Y (yes, including autofocus), M (manual focus only), - (none), ?
-(REMI).
-This is based mostly on Olympus data, with an asterisk denoting a correction based on users' feedback.
+• EC shows the compatibility with the EC-14 teleconverter (see below): Y (yes, including autofocus), M (manual focus only), - (none).
+This is based mostly on Olympus data, with an asterisk denoting a positive based on users' feedback.
+(In such cases, AF may actually be working, if not up to Olympus specs, speed- and accuracy-wise.)

 • El/Gr stands for the number of elements and element groups in the lens design.